-Based on this assessment, Alternative 3A would have an adverse effect on Alternate Route 66, Wilmington to Joliet.
+Based on this evaluation, Alternative 3A would have no adverse effect to Alternate Route 66, Wilmington to Joliet.

 Alternative 3B is similar to Alternative 3A, but does not include retaining walls along the west side of the UPRR and has fewer retaining walls.
-Near and within the Alternate Route 66, Wilmington to Joliet right-of-way, Alternative 3B would include:
+Near Alternate Route 66, Alternative 3B would include:

-- A second track east of the existing track. - A 10-foot-wide maintenance access facility along the east side of the existing UPRR track north of Hoff Road and along the west side of the new second track south of Hoff Road. - Culvert extensions or replacement. - 10,600 feet of continuous guardrail located 12 feet from the Alternate Route 66 west edge of pavement. - 8,400 feet of discontinuous retaining walls, at cut or fill locations, with a maximum height of 18 feet, between the UPRR track and Alternate Route 66.
-The wall would be 12 feet west of Alternate Route 66.
-The longest retaining wall is 6,080 feet.
-There would be a ditch between the wall and tracks at the cut locations. - The west side of the UPRR right-of-way would involve cut or fill locations, but have no retaining walls.
-There would be a ditch between the wall and tracks at the cut locations. - A grading permit would be required for grading of sections, constructing guardrail or retaining walls, or culvert work along the entirety of the NRHP boundary of Alternate Route 66 where it abuts the UPRR right-of-way.
-This alternative would require 8.0 acres of Alternate Route 66 right-of-way for a temporary grading permit to construct the required guardrail, widen the paved shoulder by approximately four feet depending on location, and add a proposed driveway connecting to the nearby proposed maintenance access facility.
+- A second track east of the existing track. - A 10-foot-wide maintenance access facility (road) along the east side of the existing UPRR track north of Hoff Road and along the west side of the new second track south of Hoff Road. - Culvert extensions or replacement. - 10,600 feet of continuous guardrail located 12 feet from the Alternate Route 66 west edge of pavement. - 8,400 feet of discontinuous retaining wall with a maximum height of 18 feet between the UPRR track and Alternate Route 66.
+The retaining wall would be located 12 feet west of Alternate Route 66.
+The longest retaining wall is 6,080 feet. - No retaining walls would be required along the west side of the UPRR right-of-way. - A grading permit would be required for grading of sections, the construction of guardrail or retaining walls, or culvert work along the entirety of the NRHP boundary of Alternate Route 66 where it abuts the UPRR right-of-way.
+This alternative would require 8.0 acres of Alternate Route 66 right-of-way for a temporary required grading permit to construct the required guardrail and wider paved shoulder. - A small area of the existing pavement (estimate of less than 0.05 acres) to be replaced as part of proposed modifications to the Joliet Arsenal Road grade crossing to accommodate the second track.